charlottecrevier/how-to/docs/pystac-into-xarray.md

 ``` sh
 --8<-- "how-to-guides/stackstac-requirements.txt"
 ```
-To install see [stackstac installation].
+For more details see [stackstac installation].

 <!-- START: Read with stackstac-stac -->
 ::: how-to-guides.stackstac-example